eranshapira/webpack-branch-versions/README.md

 2. A bug is reported - use branch versions to inspect, and before deploying the fix, assign the branch version to a user/PM/QA to verify the fix.
 Only then, you update your tests, submit a PR and merge to master.

 3. Easy rollback - A critical bug was deployed, requiring a fast rollback.
-Now, thanks to branch versions, we're storing every version created by every branch, including master branch, which allows you to easily transition all of your users to a specific version in a matter of seconds.
+Now, thanks to branch versions, every version is stored and created per branch, including master branch. this enables us to switch all of the traffic to a specific version instantly.

 (TBH - Scenario 3 never happened. avg.
 90% unit tests coverage and branch versions)